Mental Health Ambassadors

 4. A cumulative GPA of 2.0 or better.

-5. Complete the Ambassador Training, attend weekly meetings, actively participate in four Counseling Services activities (for example, tabling, presentation, outreach, etc.), and complete a final project related to mental health issues.
+5. Complete the Ambassador Training, attend weekly meetings, actively participate in four CAPS activities (for example, tabling, presentation, outreach, etc.), and complete a final project related to mental health issues.

 Having the knowledge, skills, and attitudes that enable them to achieve their mission and objectives.